-Last month, the FAA knowledge test contractor, PSI, notified third-party test centers that fee reimbursements for each test administered would be significantly cut in the new year.
-Since testing rate caps are set by contract (between PSI and the FAA), the change effectively reduces the already narrow profit margin for third-party testing centers by about 65 percent.
+In November 2022, the FAA knowledge test contractor, PSI, notified third-party test centers that fee reimbursements for FAA knowledge tests would be significantly cut in the new year.
+Since testing rate caps are set by contract (between PSI and the FAA), the change, which went into effect on Jan.
+1, effectively reduced the already narrow profit margin for third-party testing centers by about 65 percent.

 PSI oversees more than 750 testing centers, many of those are third-party FAA knowledge test providers maintained by educational institutions and small business.
 The contractor asserts that the changes are necessary due to increased costs associated with operational security and to ensure "all centers providing the same proctored testing services [are] treated equally and operate under a level playing field, which has not been the case to date.”